MarkussDemidovs/MarkussDemidovs/README.md

 I know C, C++, C# (My favourite language), Python, Ruby, Javascript, HTML + CSS, Kotlin, and Node JS.
 There are many other things that i haven't listed, but i believe these are the most important ones.

+# Fun Fact:
+I can type 100 WPM using a QWERTY keyboard layout.